Join TFA as an immigrant or refugee and have a profound impact on students around the country while serving as an ally and role model.

 As a DACA recipient, you must have a social security number and an Employment Authorization Document (EAD) to meet the hiring requirements of our partner schools.

-Not all of our regions can currently place DACA recipients because of hiring and certification requirements.
 You can review regions that are currently able to accept DACA recipients above.

 You will be able to apply for need-based transitional grants and loans at two points: